usdot-jpo-ode/wzdx/examples/README.md

 2. [Camera "error" Example](/examples/SwzDeviceFeed/camera_error_example.geojson): A simple feed that includes a single camera with an `error` status, no image data, associated `status_messages`, and a few optional properties provided.

 ## RoadRestrictionFeed Examples
-The following example `RoadrestrictionFeed`s are provided:
+The following example `RoadRestrictionFeed`s are provided:

 ### 1. Bridge Height Restriction
 The [Bridge Height Restriction Example](/examples/RoadRestrictionFeed/bridge_height_restriction_linestring_example.geojson) shows the use of a [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) to define a bridge clearance on a roadway.